 Technology For The Win!

 Pre-loved baby apparatus such as car-seats, pushchairs, bottle warmers etc … there wasn’t really enough time in those nearly two years to reinvent mothering enough for me to have to buy all new equipment.
 You know, in case my latest child was no longer safe in the equipment the elder one survived quite fine in.
-So it’s almost like an investment for the future when you buy the first time round.
+So it’s almost like an investment for the future when you buy the first time around.

-Dealing With The Trauma
+Dealing With The Body Trauma

 There are a few cons to spacing your kids close together, believe it or not.